 14.1 The Programme

-Post Graduate Diploma in Management (PGDM) programme is a two-year full-time AICTE and Ministry of HRD approved programme.
-The program comprises of six trimesters of 3 - 4 months each and 6 - 8 weeks of Summer Internship Porgramme (SIP).
+AICTE and Ministry of HRD approved programme.
+The program comprises of six trimesters of 10 - 12 weeks each and 6 - 8 weeks of Summer Internship Programme (SIP).
 The credits of the programme vary with respect to the Major Specializations.
-Following table describes the total credit hours and total marks.